 Signs and Symptoms of Leptin Resistance

-Most people who suffer from Leptin Resistance know that something is wrong inside their body.
+Most people who suffer from Leptin Resistance know that something is wrong with their bodies.

-Many patients with leptin resistance eat a calorie restricted diet simply to maintain their weight (this has to due with the metabolic damage that accompanies leptin resistance which we will discuss later).
+Many patients with leptin resistance eat a calorie-restricted diet simply to maintain their weight (this has to do with the metabolic damage that accompanies leptin resistance which we will discuss later).

 Even eating something like potatoes or white rice can cause weight gain in these individuals.

 Now we know what it is, we need to talk about how to diagnose it.